Jerry Ovens

 Commander Jeremy John Ovens (born 1959) is a former Royal Navy officer and executive officer.

 Early life and education

-Ovens was born in 1959 in England, the youngest of three children of Patrick John Ovens, a distinguished Royal Navy major-general, and Margaret Mary White.
+Ovens was born in 1959 in England, the youngest of three children of Patrick John Ovens, a distinguished Royal Marines major-general, and Margaret Mary White.

 Ovens studied at the University of Bristol, where he gained a degree in aeronautical engineering.

 Career

 Ovens joined the Royal Navy in 1978.
 He served in the Pacific, Atlantic, Caribbean, and Baltic in several of Her Majesty's Ships, including HMS Euryalus, HMS London, HMS Wolverton, and HMS Yarmouth.
 On 1 January 1983, he was promoted to the rank of lieutenant and began training as an observer in anti-submarine warfare at the Royal Navy airbase RNAS Culdrose.
 In 1985, he joined the Royal Navy Fleet Air Arm squadron 814 Naval Air Squadron, before serving as an instructor on 706 Naval Air Squadron, after which he then enrolled in the principal warfare officer course and was subsequently appointed to the destroyer HMS Cardiff.

 In 1992, Ovens was appointed as the senior observer of 706 Naval Air Squadron and so returned to RNAS Culdrose.
 In 1994, he was appointed to the command of the HMS Quorn.
 Following its service in Rosyth (where it was engaged in fishery protection), the ship was tasked with mine warfare training in the English Channel, from the naval base in Portsmouth.

 In 1996, Ovens attended his final Royal Naval staff course at Greenwich's Royal Naval College.
 He was then appointed the operations officer of the aircraft carrier HMS Illustrious.
 It was under Oven's watch that Illustrious saw the Handover of Hong Kong.
 As operations officer, he also organised the training to take a GR7s RAF Harrier squadron from having never embarked on an aircraft carrier to engaging in night bombing raids over Iraq within the space of four weeks.
 In recognition, he was awarded the Queen’s Commendation for Valuable Service, a British military award for meritorious service in an operational theatre, on 6 November 1998.